mbcbot/mbcbot.github.io/README.md

 ## Limitation:

-1. Users must be a Member of the Respective Google Classrooms (see below) else the bot throws an exception..
+1. User must be a Member of the Respective Google Classrooms (see list below) else the bot throws an exception..

 ## Classroom Configs: